Blog

 - request for waiver of application fees until hearing; and

-The Impact of Protection Orders
+The Role of Protection Orders in Preventing Further Violence

 Protection Orders can have a profound impact on the lives of victim-survivors.
 They can provide a sense of security and peace of mind, knowing that the law is on their side.
 They can also serve as a deterrent, discouraging the perpetrator from committing further acts of violence.
 Ultimately, Protection Orders can be a significant step towards healing and recovery for victim-survivors.